moh-sagor/automatic-activity-log/README.md

 php artisan migrate
 ```

-This will create a table called `sagor_activity_log` with the following structure:
+This will create a table called `automatic_activity_log` with the following structure:

 | Column              | Type      | Description                                                 |
 | ------------------- | --------- | ----------------------------------------------------------- |